Impeachment in the United Kingdom: Queen Caroline

-Queen Caroline, consort of King George IV, was tried by the House of Commons and acquitted.
+Queen Caroline, the consort of George IV, was tried by the House of Commons and acquitted.
 The process began as impeachment proceedings, but then became a different procedure as a bill of pains and penalties.

 Other parliamentary powers

 In addition to the power of impeachment, the House of Commons claims the right to discipline offenders, both members and non-members, a right that has been accepted by the courts.
 John Junor, editor of The Sunday Express, was admonished in 1957 for an article which cast doubt on the honour and integrity of Members; he apologised and no further action was taken.
 In 1968 the House admonished one of its own members, Tam Dalyell.

 Proposals for abolition

 The impeachment procedure has not been used for more than two hundred years, and some legal authorities, such as Halsbury's Laws of England, consider it now to be probably obsolete.
-The principles of "responsible government" require that the prime minister and other executive officers answer to parliament, rather than to the Sovereign.
+The principles of "responsible government" require the prime minister and other executive officers to answer to Parliament, rather than to the sovereign.
 Thus the Commons can remove such officers through motions of no confidence without a long, drawn-out impeachment, although if such officers refused to stand down in such cases, it remains to be seen what other devices can be used to remove them from office other than impeachment.
 However, it is argued by some that the remedy of impeachment remains as part of British constitutional law, and that legislation would be required to abolish it.
 Furthermore, impeachment as a means of punishment for wrongdoing, as distinct from being a means of removing a minister, remains a valid reason for accepting that it continues to be available, at least in theory.

 The Select Committee on Parliamentary Privilege in 1967 recommended "that the right to impeach, which has long been in disuse, be now formally abandoned".
 Their recommendation not having been implemented in the meantime, the Select Committee on Privileges in 1977 declared it "to be of continuing validity" and again urged that the recommendation to abolish be adopted.

 The Joint Committee on Parliamentary Privilege in 1999 noted the previous recommendations to formally abandon the power of impeachment, and stated that "The circumstances in which impeachment has taken place are now so remote from the present that the procedure may be considered obsolete".